-- Workshop Leaders conduct weekly education workshops and help support Fellows with their program deliverables, they are also good points of first contact to seek support for any difficulties arising during the program.
+- Workshop Leaders conduct weekly education workshops and help support Fellows with their program deliverables, they are also good first points of contact to seek support for any difficulties arising during the program.

 - Lab Site Coordinators coordinate on-site activities between Research Mentors, other site staff, Workshop Leaders, Fellows, and STAR Staff.
-They are a good point of first contact to seek support for any site-specific difficulties or questions which arise during the program.
+They are a good first point of contact to seek support for any site-specific difficulties or questions which arise during the program.